abbas mubarak 224.88.

-Abbas's new willingness to enter new talks with Hamas came after he vowed for more than a year not to talk with the Islamist movement unless it first gave up control of the Gaza Strip.
+Abbas's willingness to enter new talks with Hamas comes after he vowed for more than a year not to talk with the Islamist movement unless it first gives up control of the Gaza Strip.

 Egypt has frequently mediated in disputes between Palestinian factions.

-Sunday's meeting came two days after a mysterious car bombing killed six people in Gaza and sparked the toughest Hamas crackdown against its Fatah rivals in months.
+Sunday's meeting comes two days after a mysterious car bombing killed six people in Gaza and sparked the toughest Hamas crackdown against its Fatah rivals in months.

 There was no immediate comment from Hamas on whether it will accept Egypt's offer.